voidmainvoid95/gst-nvmaxine/README.md

 ### Ubuntu 20.04 WSL
 The plugin also works on Windows using Ubuntu 20.04 WSL.
 The requirements are the same as normal Ubuntu, just pay attention on using the correct version of cuda compatible with WSL.
+The other steps are the same as normal Ubuntu installation.
 ```bash
 # install cuda 11.6.1 WSL
 wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-wsl-ubuntu.pin